Have you ever wondered about the differences between impulsive thoughts and intrusive thoughts and how they can impact our lives?

 - Obsessive fears of contamination: Repeated thoughts about germs, dirt, or contamination, leading to compulsive cleaning or avoidance of certain places.

-- Relationship OCD: Unwanted doubts about a partner or your feelings, despite an excellent romantic relationship.
+- Relationship OCD (ROCD): Unwanted doubts about a partner or your feelings, despite an excellent romantic relationship, or constant questioning whether you truly love your partner.

-- Sexual obsessions: Unwanted sexual thoughts can be disturbing or conflict with your values and beliefs.
+- Sexual obsessions: Unwanted sexual thoughts can be disturbing or conflict with your values and beliefs, including fears about inappropriate attraction.

 - Religious/moral obsessions: Preoccupation with themes about sinning, blasphemous or taboo thoughts, concerns with moral responsibility and purity.